Search Engine Market Share 2026: Google Still Sends 87.6% of Referrals (June 2026 Update)

 - Search engine referral share (topline):

-get_bots_crawlers_dataendpoint, CRAWL_REFER_RATIO dimension, 7-day window, April 13 to April 20, 2026.
+get_bots_crawlers_dataendpoint, CRAWL_REFER_RATIO dimension, 7-day window, May 25 to June 1, 2026.
 The longer windows returned an API error at query time, so the 7-day window is the operative one. - Visitor type split:

-get_ai_dataendpoint,bots/summary/user_agentdimension, 28-day window. - AI crawler purpose:
+get_ai_dataendpoint,bots/summary/user_agentdimension, full month of May 2026. - AI crawler purpose:

 Cloudflare Radar's sample covers traffic across Cloudflare's global network of 330 cities in 125+ countries, including sites that use Cloudflare as a reverse proxy, CDN, or authoritative DNS.
 The sample is large (hundreds of billions of requests per day) but tilts toward the Cloudflare customer base: Western web traffic, e-commerce, media, and SaaS.
 Search referrer data specifically only measures referrals to Cloudflare-protected origins, so regional search engines that send traffic exclusively to non-Cloudflare destinations are under-represented.
 The February 2026 discontinuity in the TikTok/Google trend line is consistent with a Cloudflare-side reclassification rather than a real behavior change.
 Read the trend section with that caveat in mind.